harishkannarao/spring-ai/README.md

     ollama run deepseek-r1:8b

-To run LLM in non-interactive mode, in the second terminal execute the command
+To run LLM in non-interactive mode and keep it alive for 60 minutes, in the second terminal execute the command

-    ollama run deepseek-r1:8b "Hi"
+    ollama run deepseek-r1:8b "Hi" --keepalive 60m

 To explicitly stop an LLM running in non-interactive mode